Freedom-Club-Sec/Coldwire-python/STRANDLOCK_PROTOCOL.md

 **Question**

-Why reinvent the wheel ?
-Why not adopt something like Signal's protocol ?
+Why reinvent the wheel?
+Why not adopt something like Signal's protocol?

 **Answer**